Review: ‘Glass Houses’ by Rachel Caine

 Glass Housesby Rachel Caine

 Published by NAL Jam on October 3rd 2006

 Genres: Young Adult Paranormal

 From the author of the popular Weather Warden series comes the debut of an exciting new series set in Morganville, Texas, where you would be well advised to avoid being out after dark.

 College freshman Claire Danvers has had enough of her nightmarish dorm situation.
 When Claire heads off-campus, the imposing old house where she finds a room may not be much better.
 Her new roommates don't show many signs of life, but they'll have Claire's back when the town's deepest secrets come crawling out, hungry for fresh blood.
 Will she be able to face the town's terror or will she drown like everyone else?

-My second time reading Glass Houses by Rachel Caine, but my first time really reviewing it.
+My second time was reading Glass Houses by Rachel Caine, but my first time reviewing it.
 The Morganville Vampires happens to be one my favorite Young Adult Paranormal series that I had a hard time putting down back in 2009.
-I literally did the same thing again, when reading Glass Houses.
+I did the same thing again when reading Glass Houses.
 I finished reading it pretty quickly again.
 I’ve been wanting to re-read them because the last couple of books of the series I put on hold to read and now I have some catching up to do.

 Rachel Caine had me from the first page to the very last with Glass Houses.
 (I read the book in 2009 in one day, so let’s say I enjoyed it, even more, the second time around) It also didn’t help with the cliffhanger, so now I’m aching to re-read the second book and then the next, etc. How I’ve missed Claire, Eve, Michael, and Shane and I’m thrilled I’m getting to revisit them from the beginning.
 (That is my reason for re-reading, and I’m sticking to it.)